TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/A Unified View on Reinforcement Learning Approaches.md

 	* Off-policy is analogous to *learning by imitation*.
 	* *It allows the agent to learn from multiple sources in parallel*.
 By having many target policies that learn correspond to different things.

-* On-policy learning is the general case of off-policy learning where the target and behavior policies are exactly the same.
+* Off-policy learning is the general case of on-policy learning where the target and behavior policies are exactly the same.

-* One disadvantage of this is *high variance* since we learn based on data that is cloesly related to the target.

 # Tasks and Goals
 * *The goal of Reinforcement Learning is to maximize the expected return by changing the agent's policy*.